azuzasiyothula/The-Sharks-Rugby-QA-Automation/README.md

 <h1 align="center">🦈 Hollywoodbets Sharks - QA Automation Suite</h1>
 <h3 align="center">🎭 Professional Playwright Test Framework with JavaScript</h3>

-<p>This repository contains the automated test suite for the Hollywoodbets Sharks official website and ticketing portal.
+<p>This repository contains the automated test suite for the Hollywoodbets Sharks' official website and ticketing portal.
 This project was developed as part of a 1-week sprint to ensure the stability of the ticket purchasing flow and the Sharks Shop.</p>

 <p align="center">
   <img src="https://img.shields.io/badge/Sprint_Status-Completed-success?style=for-the-badge" alt="Status"/>